Ferguson v. McKiernan: Decision and appeals

 While both a trial and a Superior Court ruled in favor of Ferguson, their ruling was overturned by the Pennsylvania Supreme Court in a 3–2 vote on December 27, 2007.
 In the majority opinion (joined by Justices Ralph Cappy and Ronald Castille), Justice Max Baer upheld the validity of the verbal contract between Joel McKiernan and Ivonne Ferguson and thus held that McKiernan had no obligation to pay child support.

 In his opinion, Justice Baer cited the Uniform Parentage Act and wrote that holding sperm donors responsible for paying child support would make them less likely to donate their sperm, which in turn would limit the reproductive prerogatives of would-be mothers.
 Justice Baer also noted the spread of unconventional methods of sperm donation in Pennsylvania in recent years.
 Finally, Baer rejected the causation argument in favor of forcing McKiernan to pay child support and pointed out that, were it not for McKiernan's actions, she would not have had any additional children unless another, anonymous donor had given sperm, and she thus would not have been entitled to any child support.
-(In response to this, UCLA law professor Russell Korobkin pointed out that, if this logic was taken to the extreme, then it would mean that no children would be entitled to any financial support from their parents without their parents' consent since existence for these children is better than non-existence and thus these children weren't actually harmed by being brought into existence.)
+(In response to this, UCLA law professor Russell Korobkin pointed out that, if this logic was taken to the extreme, then it would mean that no children would ever be entitled to any financial support from their parents without their parents' consent since existence for these children is better than non-existence and thus these children weren't actually harmed by being brought into existence.)